 If you are walking dogs or caring for pets for someone not able to

-You may walk a dog for someone not in your household who is unable to leave their house because they are self-isolating or are being shielded.
+You may walk a dog for someone not in your household who is unable to leave their house because they are self-isolating a person at increased medical risk.
 When doing so, you should: